Rains in S. Korea turn Seoul's roads to rivers, leave 7 dead

 Two people were found dead in the debris of a collapsed bus station and a landslide in the nearby city of Gwangju.

-More than 42 centimeters (16.5 inches) of rain were measured in Seoul’s hardest-hit Dongjak district from Monday to 9 a.m.
-Tuesday.
+More than 43 centimeters (17 inches) of rain were measured in Seoul’s hardest-hit Dongjak district from Monday to noon Tuesday.
 The per-hour precipitation in that area exceeded 14 centimeters (5.5 inches) at one point Monday night, which was the highest hourly downpour measured in Seoul since 1942.

 Rainstorms also pounded North Korea, where authorities issued heavy rain warnings for the southern and western parts of the country.
 The North’s official Rodong Sinmun newspaper described the rain as potentially “disastrous” and called for measures to protect farmland and prevent flooding on the Taedong river, which flows through the capital, Pyongyang.